Wednesday, November 11

 Upon arrival enjoy a welcome briefing and orientation walking tour of the hotel area.
 Your guide will show you nearby restaurants, shops and sites.
-Time permitting, runners can go to the Marathon Expo to pick up your race packages today.
-Otherwise, we’ll find time tomorrow or Saturday.
-The remainder of the day is at leisure.
+The remainder of the evening is at leisure.

 Hippodrome: The ancient Hippodrome, an enormous public entertainment arena that once seated as many as 100,000 zealous fans witnessing chariot races, executions, and mock battles.
 Once the center of Byzantine civic life, it is still decorated by the Egyptian Obelisk, the Bronze Serpentine Column, and the Column of Constantine.